code4recovery/12-step-meeting-list-feedback-enhancement/README.txt

 Version 3.12 or later.

-= Is there a way to hide the Contact Information fields on the Additional Group Information portion of the form? =
+= Is there a way to un-hide the Contact Information fields on the Additional Group Information portion of the form? =

 Add this to your (child) theme’s functions.php.

-		$tsml_hide_contact_information = true;
+		$tsml_hide_contact_information = false;

 == Screenshots ==